ohrensessel/ffmonitor/README.md

 Installation
 ------------
 Create a monitor.conf file (on the basis of monitor.conf.dist).
+Adapt the path to your conf file in configuration.py (better solution to come), use the full path.

 update.py should be run every minute via cron
 (the interval is not configurable at the moment)